openshift/svt/reliability/README.md

 ## Run

 ### Run Reliability Test
-If you want to receive notifications about the start stop of the test and errors happen during the test.
-Check [Slack Integration](#Slack-Integration) before running the test.
+If you want to receive notifications about the start stop of the test and errors happen during the Reliability test, configure [Slack Integration](#Slack-Integration) before running the Reliability test.

+If you want to leverage Cerberus to check the healthy of the cluster and take action during the Reliability test, configure [Cerberus Integration](#Cerberus-Integration) before running the Reliability test.

+If you want to add [Kraken](https://github.com/cloud-bulldozer/kraken-hub) to inject errors during the Reliability test, configure [Kraken Integration](#Kraken-Integration) before running the Reliability test.

+Run the test
 ```
 python3 reliability.py -c <path to config file> -c <path to log config file> -l ./reliability.log --cerberus-history <path to file to save cerberus history is cerberus is enabled>
 ```